-The capital structure of entities in the Group consists of debts, which include lease liabilities disclosed in note 23 and equity attributable to owners of the Company, comprising issued share capital and reserves.
+The capital structure of entities in the Group consists of debts, which include amount due to a related party (Note 22) and equity attributable to owners of the Company, comprising issued share capital and reserves.

 The directors of the Company review the capital structure on a regular basis.
 A part of this review, the directors consider the cost of capital and the risks associated with each class of capital.
 The directors balance its overall capital structure through the payment of dividends and new share issues as well as the issue of new debts or the redemption of existing debts.